ids/cluster-builder/docs/kubernetes-iscsi-storage.md

             requests:
                 storage: 1Gi

-And you can run a benchmark test job on the Targetd iSCSI volumes:
+And then run a benchmark test job on the Targetd iSCSI volumes:

         kubectl apply -f iscsi-bench-pvc.yml
         (wait 10 secs)